House of David (commune): History

-Baseball teams
+Baseball and basketball teams

 Purnell was a sports enthusiast and encouraged the members of the Israelite Community to play sports, especially baseball, to build physical and spiritual discipline.

 In 1913, the Israelite House of David began to play competitive baseball and by 1915, they were following a grueling schedule.
 The House of David became famous as a barnstorming baseball team which toured rural America from the 1920s through the 1950s, playing amateur and semi-pro teams in exhibition games.
 They were motivated by the need to make money for their families and colony back home and by the opportunity to share their beliefs.
 The team members wore long hair and beards as they played.

 By the late 1920s, needing more skilled players, the House began hiring professionals, the most notable being Grover Cleveland Alexander, Satchel Paige, and Mordecai Brown.
 Some professional players grew their beards out to show respect towards the God of Israel, while others wore false beards.
 They were known for their skill and played against some of the greatest teams in the country.
 The House of David played against Major League, Minor League, independent and Negro league teams, with all the same spirit of competition and fair play.
 At one point, the community had three separate barnstorming teams touring the country, playing and evangelizing wherever they went.
 The House of David teams were famous for inventing "pepper" baseball tricks, along the lines of the fancy basketball moves of the Harlem Globetrotters.